swarmcity/SwarmCityConcept/README.md

 Gary loses his patience with Brenda, so he deselects her and picks someone else.

 #### New epics in this episode:
-- [ ] As a user, I can see all the hashtags with the number of done deals for each hashtag, so I can see the activity in Swarm City. https://hackmd.io/DIjO_Oj_TsCDgUa4RQ0vFw
+- [ ] As a user, I can see all hashtags with the number of completed deals for each hashtag, so I can see the activity in Swarm City. https://hackmd.io/DIjO_Oj_TsCDgUa4RQ0vFw

 FAFFY WORK NEEDED
-- [ ] As a user, I can filter the hashtagItems on my geo-range of choice so I can see items in my area. https://hackmd.io/7oaEEzeVSsaHMDYWUtZ8jA?view
+- [ ] As a user, I can filter a hashtag’s items by my geo-range of choice so I can see items in my area. https://hackmd.io/7oaEEzeVSsaHMDYWUtZ8jA?view

 END FAFFY WORK NEEDED